-John is Chief Scientist and a member of the Board of Directors at Cogo Labs, a start-up based in Cambridge, MA, where he has had an executive role since the company’s founding (as Adverplex, Inc.) in 2005.
+John is Founding Chief Scientist and a member of the Board of Directors at Cogo Labs, a start-up based in Cambridge, MA, where he has had an executive role since the company’s founding (as Adverplex, Inc.) in 2005.
 Cogo leverages a proprietary technology platform for online advertising, algorithmic marketing, and data analytics to guide incubated portfolio companies from inception to profitability and beyond.

 John W. Byers, Michael Mitzenmacher and Georgios Zervas.
 The Groupon Effect on Yelp Ratings: A Root Cause Analysis.
 In Proc. of the 13th ACM Conference on Electronic Commerce, Valencia, Spain, June 2012.